AndrewEllis93/Print-Tuning-Guide/articles/extrusion_multiplier.md

 **:warning: You should [:page_facing_up:tune pressure advance](/articles/pressure_advance.md) first.**

-- These tests try to remove PA as a variable as much as possible, but having a good PA value is still ideal.

 This must be done, at a minimum, per filament brand/type.
 It may vary by color or by roll, depending how consistent your filament brand of choice is.
 With KVP I am usually able to run the same EM for all colors.